crazytimtimtim/777-300ER/README.md

 **СDU Сode**

 Thanks for reading!
 The соde to unlоck the flight instruments can be found in the "777 Readme Сode.txt" file in the X-Plane's Output folder once the aircraft is loaded.

-**Q: How can I contribute to this aircraft?**

-A: Please use the [GitHub issue page](https://github.com/Stratosphere-Studios/777/issues) to report any problems you find.
-This will greatly help us fix issues.

-If you want to help out and you have some dev skills, feel free to fork, modify, and make a pull request!

 **Q: Even after following the above instructions, why my is aircraft still broken?**